timosalm/tap-spring-developer-workshop/workshop/content/exercises/product-service.md

 Before we have a closer look at the challenges of our typical microservice application, let's **implement** one of the services from scratch - in this case the **product service**.

-The easiest way to get started your're probably familiar with is visiting [start.spring.io](https://start.spring.io), select your Spring Boot version and the dependiencies you want to use.
+The easiest way to get started you're probably familiar with is visiting [start.spring.io](https://start.spring.io), select your Spring Boot version and the dependencies you want to use.

 Inspired by the Spring Initializr, **Application Accelerators for VMware Tanzu** enables developers to create new applications based on templates implemented in any technology that follow enterprise standards of your organization.
 This accelerates how you go from idea to production with ready-made, enterprise-conformant code and configurations without needing to read tons of docs straight away.